Kevin9W/Project2-PersonaDB/README.md

 |curse           |The curse resistance for new persona.          	    |string  |
 |bless           |The bless resistance for new persona.          	    |string  |

-Skills - Up to 8 skills can be added.
+Skills - Up to 8 unique skills can be added.

 |Name            |Description                                           |Type    |
 |----------------|------------------------------------------------------|--------|
 |name            |The title of the skill associated with new persona.   |string  |

 ### PUT /api/personas/{name}/
-Persona to be updated uses {name} from request parameters.
+This route updates the persona with the {name} from the request parameters.
 Replace [PH] in the request body with values of the appropriate type.

 Request:
 ```